ibm-cloud-docs/hardware-security-modules/getting-started.md

 ---

-{:shortdesc: .shortdesc}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

-# Getting Started with IBM Cloud HSM
+# Getting Started with IBM Cloud Hardware Security Module
 {: #getting-started-with-ibm-cloud-hsm}

-The {{site.data.keyword.cloud}} HSM offering provides you a dedicated cryptographic processing system for key generation, encryption, decryption, and key storage using Hardware Security Modules (HSMs).
-IBM Cloud HSM is a centralized, high-assurance appliance, providing root of trust for sensitive data transactions.
+The {{site.data.keyword.cloud}} Classic infrastructure Hardware Security Module (HSM) provides you with a dedicated cryptographic processing system for key generation, encryption, decryption, and key storage. {{site.data.keyword.cloud}} HSM is a centralized, high-assurance appliance, providing root of trust for sensitive data transactions.
 {: shortdesc}

-* {{site.data.keyword.cloud_notm}} HSM 7.0 is FIPS 140-2 Level 3 validated.
+{{site.data.keyword.cloud_notm}} HSM 7.0 is FIPS 140-2 Level 3 validated.
 With it, you can solve complex security, compliance, data sovereignty, and control challenges associated with migrating and running workloads on the cloud.

-* {{site.data.keyword.cloud_notm}} HSM 6.0 is FIPS 140-2 Level 2 validated for PKI, digital signatures, and cryptographic key storage.

 Complete these steps to get started with {{site.data.keyword.cloud}} HSM:

 1. Learn [about HSM](https://www.ibm.com/cloud/hardware-security-module){: external}.
 2. [Provision an IBM Cloud HSM](/docs/hardware-security-modules?topic=hardware-security-modules-provisioning-ibm-cloud-hsm).
 3. [Initialize an IBM Cloud HSM](/docs/hardware-security-modules?topic=hardware-security-modules-initializing-the-ibm-cloud-hsm).